own3d/docs/docs/docs/extensions/syntax-for-forms.md

 ```

 ### Tabs Field

 The `tabs` field provides a tab bar with defined tabs to structure and group other fields.
-Recommended to be used as the top level field.
+Recommended to be used as the
-the optional `templates` field in a tab specified the pre-selected tab when the user selects templates in the configuration menu.
+top level field.
+The optional `templates` field in a tab specified the pre-selected tab when the user selects templates
+in the configuration menu.

 ```yaml
   - type: tabs